The Best Thomas Ligotti Story You’ve Probably Never Read

 If you find anything enticing in this paean to a Ligottian literary rarity, be advised that you can read the story online, along with that entire issue of Crypt of Cthulhu, thanks to the Internet Archive.

-As an accompanying note, I know many of you are interested in Ligotti’s writings, while I also know that some of you probably aren’t.
-Some of you may not even be familiar with the name, which is of course fine.
-Wherever you fall on that continuum of possibilities, I think this story will appeal to any reader who appreciates short fiction that arrests and transports.
+As an accompanying note, and to expand on what I said at the start, I know many of you are interested in Ligotti’s writings, while I also know that some of you probably aren’t.
+Some of you may not even be familiar with his name, which is of course fine.
+Wherever you fall on that continuum of possibilities, I think this story will appeal if you appreciate short fiction that arrests and transports through a combination of philosophical vision and literary skill.

-By the by, I still find Tom’s ascension to the status of mainstream literary author to be somewhat hard to believe, even though it’s now a decade since that combined edition of Songs of a Dead Dreamer and Grimscribe from Penguin, followed by their publication of his nonfiction opus The Conspiracy against the Human Race three years later in 2018, unofficially promoted him to the rank of canonical American author.
-And of course the famous (notorious) connection between his work and the pessimist/antinatalist worldview of the character of Rust Cohle, played by Matthew McConaughey, in the first season of HBO’s True Detective, thrust him into the general public spotlight before either of the Penguin books appeared.
+Thinking about the varying degrees of reader awareness toward Ligotti and his work leads me into a double-pronged digression, one having to do with the arc of his career and the other with my own history as a writer.
+As for the first, I still find Tom’s ascension or evolution from cult horror writer to mainstream literary figure to be somewhat hard to believe, even though it’s now a decade since that combined edition of Songs of a Dead Dreamer and Grimscribe from Penguin, followed by their publication of his nonfiction opus The Conspiracy against the Human Race three years later (in 2018), unofficially promoted him to the rank of canonical American author.
+And of course the famous (notorious) connection between his work and the pessimist/antinatalist worldview of the character of Rust Cohle, played by Matthew McConaughey, in the first season of HBO’s True Detective thrust him into the general public spotlight before either of the Penguin books appeared.
+Then there’s the fact that he had, in the 1990s, gone through a brief period of mass-market exposure and mainstream critical attention before returning to the world of small press horror that had been his original domain.
+It’s a striking trajectory.

-For those of us who had been transfixed for years by the Ligottian opus and personage, feeling it to be a precious and somewhat private personal possession with its combination of cult status and life-changing power—it felt as if his stories, books, and interviews were speaking to each of us individually in the depths of our soul—the transition was a strange one indeed.
+As for my own writing, much of it has been integrally bound up with my love for Ligotti, whose work has always felt deeply personal to me, as in, personal in a way that’s specific to my own person.
+Those of us who had been transfixed for years by his writing, feeling it to be a priceless and somewhat private possession with its combination of cult status and life-changing power—it felt as if his stories, books, and interviews were speaking to each of us individually in the depths of our soul—found his transition to mainstream status to be a strange one indeed, something to be simultaneously celebrated and half-regretted, as if a precious secret were in danger of being denatured.

 For in the new dream such beings—wrenched from eternity and returned to earth—are capable of anything from indiscretion to atrocity.
 Those who have suffered most know how to inflict it best—it’s a law of the universe.
 The suicides, the murdered . . . the unfulfilled, the broken hearted: veterans of extraordinary suffering and mercenaries of its perpetuation.